coreruleset/website/content/blog/2021-01-06-introducing-msc_retest.md

 (?<!&(?:[aAoOuUyY]uml)|&(?:[aAeEiIoOuU]circ)|&(?:[eEiIoOuUyY]acute)|&(?:[aAeEiIoOuU]grave)|&(?:[cC]cedil)|&(?:[aAnNoO]tilde)|&(?:amp)|&(?:apos));|['\"=]
 ```

-This uses a negative-look-behind (-&gt; see the *?&lt;!* at the beginning of the regex) that we want to avoid.
+This uses a negative-look-behind (:point_right: see the `?<!` at the beginning of the regex) that we want to avoid.

 And we here is the new rule proposed in the pull request: